 - Physician Assistant

-- Students complete six-week rotations for a full year starting in May.
+- Students complete five-week rotations for a full year starting in May.

 - Community educators who hold MD, DO, PA-C or NP credentials are needed in Pediatrics, OB-GYN/Women’s Health, General Surgery, Emergency Medicine, Family Medicine, General Internal Medicine and Specialty Medicine.